Position: The Pitfalls of Over-Alignment: Overly Caution Health-Related Responses From LLMs are Unethical and Dangerous: Related Work

 \subsection{AI Risk Preferences}

 A large body of literature examines LLMs' approach to risk. \citet{ouyang_ai_2025} studied how LLMs' cautiousness in ethical alignment affects economically valuable risk-taking, which might affect economic forecasts and suppress valuable risk-taking. \citet{zeng_quantifying_2025} applied DOSPERT \citep{blais_domain-specific_2006} to different LLMs and found that they show different risk tolerance in different areas; however, they did not compare with a human baseline. \citet{ray_mitigating_2024} studied LLMs' over-refusal in cases like prompts with homonyms (e.g., how to kill a process) or safe context (``how to kill someone in [a video game name]"), etc. They found that many LLMs have problems with over-refusing prompts. \citet{cui_or-bench:_2025} is another benchmark and evaluation for model over-refusal, and they found a positive relationship between over-refusal and safety. \citet{in_is_2025} argued that AI safety should be tailored to individual people.
 For example, a normal diet question might be harmless for normal people, but be dangerous for people with an eating disorder.
 However, this work only focuses on how AI should be more ``cautious'' for certain populations, instead of avoiding being overly cautious.
-Although we agree with their idea that AI safety is contextual, we disagree with giving a person's mental health, criminal, and financial details to AI and AI providers, which raises significant privacy, anonymity, and autonomy concerns.
+Although we agree with their idea that AI safety is contextual, we do not model this problem as a personalized AI problem, as (1) we strongly disagree with giving a person's mental health, criminal, and financial details to AI and AI providers, which raises significant privacy, anonymity, and autonomy concerns; and (2) we argue that AI should be context aware and avoid being overly cautious in any situations, regaredless user's mental health history.